 Elizabeth Alley was born in Memphis, TN, and has a Bachelor of Fine Arts in painting from the University of Memphis.
-In addition to making paintings and filling up sketchbooks, she teaches at Flicker Street Studio, organizes Memphis Urban Sketchers, and creates commissions.
+In addition to making paintings and filling up sketchbooks, she teaches at Flicker Street Studio, and organizes Memphis Urban Sketchers.
 Since 1999 she has organized and participated in 32 solo and group shows.

 Elizabeth spent over 11 years in public art administration, two years in the roller derby, served as president of Urban Sketchers, and by day works as a technical communicator with a flair for project management.
 Other interests include reading, traveling, making lists, and staring out the window.